 Improving Energy Efficiency in Your Home During the Hot Summer Months

-- EPA Newsroom: Stay cool and comfortable this summer with ENERGY STAR; Recommendations from EPA save energy and money at home
+- EPA Newsroom archive: Stay cool and comfortable this summer with ENERGY STAR; Recommendations from EPA save energy and money at home

 - ENERGY STAR: Heat and Cool Efficiently